dptoot/create-redux-action-index/README.md

 # redux-create-action-index
-Creates an ES6 ./index.js file within target directories that imports all action files and exports a single action object.
+Creates or updates an index.js file within supplied target directories that will import all sibling redux action files and export a single redux action object.